KevincTulp/nearmap-python-api/README.md

 # nearmap
 Nearmap API for Python: Beta 0.1.0 release.

-PIP and Conda deployments planned for future beta release stage

 Initial Instructions:

 1.)
-Download nearmap folder and place it adjacent to your python project or jupyter notebook.
+Install the ["Standard Dependencies"](./install/readme.md) or ["Standard + Advanced Analytics Libraries"](./install/advanced_analytics/readme.md) using conda

 2.)
-Implement code in your script or jupyter notebook
+Implement code in your script or jupyter notebook..
+Ensure scripts and notebooks are placed within the nearmap-api-python directory.

 3.)
-Access example implementation scripts for all API operations in the ["examples folder"](https://github.com/nearmap/nearmap-python-api/tree/master/examples)
+Access example implementation scripts for all API operations in the ["examples folder"](./examples)

-_** The current release of the Nearmap API for Python only supports synchronous API calls.
-Asynchronous API calls and more advanced data download operations are slated for later release**_
+_** The current release of the Nearmap API for Python mainly supports synchronous API calls/operations.
+Asynchronous API calls and more advanced data download operations are continuously being added**_

 Example Usage: